projectacrn/acrn-hypervisor/doc/tutorials/using_serial_port.rst

    uart=bdf@0x101 for port 2

-   uart=bdf@0x101 is preferred for industry scenario; otherwise it can’t input in Hypervisor console after Service VM boots up.
+   uart=bdf@0x101 is preferred for the industry scenario; otherwise, it can't input in the Hypervisor console after the Service VM boots up.
-   There is no this limitation for hybrid and hybrid_rt scenario.
+   There is no such limitation for the hybrid or hybrid_rt scenarios.